-Propane is a byproduct of crude oil and natural gas.
+Propane is produced as a byproduct of crude oil and natural gas.
 Is Propane a fossil fuel?
-It is fossil fuel because it contains carbon, which comes from organic matter exposed to high temperatures in the Earth’s crust.
+It is a fossil fuel because it contains carbon from organic matter exposed to high temperatures in the Earth’s crust.

 Propane separates during the petroleum refining process.
-At that time, propane is considered a byproduct, not a derivative of fossil fuel.
-However, all fossil fuels have similar chemical properties that react the same way for propulsion and heating purposes.
+At that time, propane was considered a byproduct, not a fossil fuel derivative.
+However, all fossil fuels have similar chemical properties.
+They react similarly for propulsion and heating purposes.

 Table of Contents

 - What Are Common Uses of Propane?

 - What Are the Benefits of Using Propane?